Completing security questionnaires faster

 Salesforce to start

-AI agent gets the first draft done
+AI agent completes the first draft

-AI agent gets the first draft done
+AI agent completes the first draft

 As part of this work, we incorporated existing functionality into the AI agent's capabilities.